+ED442 (1)

+THE SPECIAL

-ED442 THE SPECIAL EDUCATION PROCESS
+EDUCATION PROCESS F

-This course provides for the knowledge and skills necessary for preservice and inservice teachers and related personnel to apply the process involved in the development and implementation of Individualized Education Plans (IEPs) for children and youth with disabilities.
+This course develops the knowledge and skills necessary for preservice, inservice and related personnel in the development and implementation of Individualized Education Plans (IEPs) for children and youth with disabilities who are eligible for Special Education services.
+The development of both long term and short term goals and objectives within the guidelines of current Special Education legislation is a major focus of the course.
 Prerequisites: ED215, ED220 or consent of instructor.